nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_ADONET.md

-# Exploring Student Exercises in the database using Dapper
+# Exploring Student Exercises in the database using <span>ADO</span>.NET

 ## Instructions

+1. Create a new "**Console App (.NET Core)**" project.
-1. Add packages for Dapper and Sqlite to your Student Exercises project
+1. Add the `System.Data.SqlClient` nuget package to your project.
-    ```
-    dotnet add package Dapper
-    dotnet add package Microsoft.Data.Sqlite
-    dotnet restore
-    ```
-1. Create a `DatabaseInterface` class to interact with your `StudentExercises.db` database.
+1. Create a `Repository` class to interact with the `StudentExercises` database you created in Student Exercises Part 3.
 1. Query the database for all the Exercises.
 1. Fnd all the exercises in the database where the language is JavaScript.
 1. Insert a new exercise into the database.